 associations, experts by experience, family benefits, management, managers, peer support, peer-group relationships, public sector, risk, social services

 The dataset consists of interviews with 24 directors and managers who work in child and family services.
 The interviews charted organisational practices related to peer support and experential knowledge in child and family services.
-The data were collected as part of the VerKo - Service user involvement and peer support in child and family services project funded by the Finnish Work Environment Fund (project number 180005) and Jyväskylä University of Applied Sciences.
+The data were collected as part of the VerKo - Service user involvement and peer support in child and family services project.

 The interviews were conducted over the phone, and they explored practices related to peer support and experiential knowledge services and activities in the organisations the interviewees worked in.
 The interviewees were also asked about managing peer support and experiential knowledge services and activities, and about the kinds of terms and concepts their organisations used in relation to these services.
 Additionally, the perceived benefits and disadvantages associated with peer support and experiental knowledge services and activities in the interviewees' organisations were investigated.